Cheryl Miller (actress)

-Cheryl Lynn Miller (born February 4, 1943) is an American actress and musician.
+Cheryl Lynn Miller is an American actress and musician.

-Early years
+Background

-A California native, Miller is one of two children of an architect and film studio set designer, Howard Miller and accountant mother and travel agent, Elsie.
-She began acting as a young girl.
+Miller was one of two children of an architect and film studio set designer, Howard Miller and accountant mother and travel agent, Elsie.

 Career

 The film Casanova Brown (1944) marked her screen debut at the age of 19 days.

 1965 was a break-through year for Miller.
 She was featured with an elephant and a chimp on the hit TV series Flipper.
 This caught the attention of the director (Ivan Tors) who later cast her in the film, Clarence, the Cross-Eyed Lion.
 In this film she played Paula Tracy, the daughter of veterinarian Marsh Tracy (Marshall Thompson).
 The film led to her role again playing Paula Tracy alongside Thompson in the CBS television series, Daktari, (1966–69).
+In the opening credits, she is shown riding the back of a lion.